ACLS HBCU Faculty Fellowships and Grants

 While the fellowships and grants are awarded to an individual, ACLS can arrange payment through the awardee’s institution upon request.
 However, institutions may not deduct funds for overhead or indirect costs from the individual’s fellowship or grant.
 For more information, review Information for Institutional Administrators.

-Each award comes with an additional grant of $2,500 to the awardee’s home institution to support humanities programming or infrastructure.
-However, ACLS fellowship and grant stipends do not cover overhead or indirect costs.
-A portion of the stipend for this program may cover direct costs of the proposed fellowship activities.
-One example of this would be the instructor replacement cost to the institution if the applicant proposes being released from teaching responsibilities.
-Other examples, depending on the activities, may include office expenses, equipment and room rental fees, or staff time.
+ACLS fellowship and grant stipends do not cover overhead or indirect costs.
+However, a portion of the stipend for this program may cover direct institutional costs of the proposed fellowship activities.
+While the fellowship stipend may already cover the cost of teaching replacement, there may be additional costs to the institution associated with supporting the award and the awardee’s proposed activities.
+Examples may include office expenses, equipment and room rental fees, or staff time.
 No more than 20 percent of the stipend may be used to defray the costs of the award for the institution.
 Please email [email protected] if you have questions about whether any specific direct costs would qualify.